 - In 2006, DDC completed the Dunn Field Disposal Sites RA and obtained USEPA approval of the final Disposal Sites RACR.
-DDC completed the Source Areas Remedial Design Investigation, submitted both the 60% Source Areas RD and the 30% Off-Depot Groundwater RD to the BCT for review and comment.
+DDC completed the Source Areas RDI, submitted both the 60% Source Areas RD and the 30% Off-Depot Groundwater RD to the BCT for review and comment.
 DDC submitted and obtained USEPA and TDEC approval of the ZVI PRB Implementation Study Work Plan and implemented the ZVI PRB Implementation Study.
-DDC also completed construction of the MI RA and began operating the MI RA enhanced bioremediation treatment (EBT) system.
+DDC also completed construction of the MI RA and began operating the MI RA EBT system.
 In October 2006, DDC submitted a request for extension for submittal of the 90% Off-Depot Groundwater RD that USEPA and TDEC approved. - In 2007, DDC continued operating the MI RA EBT system and completed the ZVI PRB Implementation Study.
-DDC submitted and obtained USEPA and TDEC approval of the final Dunn Field Source Areas Remedial Design, the final Dunn Field Fluvial Soil Vapor Extraction (SVE) RA Work Plan (RAWP) and the final Dunn Field Loess/Groundwater RAWP.
+DDC submitted and obtained USEPA and TDEC approval of the final Dunn Field Source Areas RD, and the final Dunn Field Fluvial Soil Vapor Extraction (FSVE) RAWP.
+The Dunn Field Loess/Groundwater RAWP received approval with regard to construction and operation; the procedure for demonstration of attainment of the clean-up levels for the subsurface soils was left to be resolved.
 DDC submitted the 90% Dunn Field Off-Depot Groundwater RD to the BCT for review and comment.
-Based upon results of the ZVI PRB Implementation Study as well as data collected from the expanded groundwater monitoring network, DDC decided to amend the Dunn Field ROD to indicate a change from the ZVI PRB as the groundwater remedy to EBT.
-DDC implemented a microcosm study to evaluate EBT for use as the Off-Depot plume remedy and an Intermediate Aquifer Investigation (IAI) to update the natural attenuation portion of the groundwater model.
+Based upon results of the ZVI PRB Implementation Study as well as data collected from the expanded groundwater monitoring network.
+DDC decided to amend the Dunn Field ROD.
+DDC implemented a microcosm study to evaluate EBT for use as the Off-Depot plume remedy and an Intermediate Aguifer Investigation (IAI) to update the natural attenuation portion of the groundwater model.
 DDC submitted the Rev. 0 Dunn Field ROD Amendment and the Rev. 1 Dunn Field Revised Proposed Plan to the BCT for review and comment.
-On 7 November 2007, DDC submitted a request for extension for submittal of the Rev. 0 100% Off-Depot Groundwater RD that USEPA and TDEC approved.

-On 12 September 2007, TDEC amended the Notice of Hazardous Substance Site filed on 6 June 1989 with the Office of Registrar of Deeds for Shelby County, Tennessee to delete the eastern portion of Dunn Field included on Finding of Suitability to Transfer (FOST) 4.
+On 7 November 2007, DDC submitted a request for extension for submittal of the Rev. 0 100% Off-Depot Groundwater RD that USEPA and TDEC approved. - On 12 September 2007, TDEC amended the Notice of Hazardous Substance Site filed on 6 June 1989 with the Office of Registrar of Deeds for Shelby County, Tennessee to delete the eastern portion of Dunn Field included on FOST 4.